ialbert/genescape-central/README.md

 ...
 ```

+The numbers here represent how many of your input genes are annotated with the given function.
 Piping the output into `genescape tree` will generate and image that visualizes the functional roles of the genes in the input file.

 ```bash